qwerty12/mpv-config/scripts/uosc/README.md

     border=no
     ```

-2. Save `uosc.lua` into `scripts/` folder.
+3. To configure **uosc**, create a `script-opts/uosc.conf` file, or download `uosc.conf` with all default values from the link above, and save into `script-opts/` folder.

-3. To configure **uosc** to your likings, create a `script-opts/uosc.conf` file, or download `uosc.conf` with all default values from one of the links above, and save into `script-opts/` folder.
+4. **OPTIONAL**: To have thumbnails in timeline, install [thumbfast](https://github.com/po5/thumbfast).
+That's it, no other step necessary, **uosc** integrates with it seamlessly.

-4. **OPTIONAL**: If the UI feels sluggish/slow while playing video, you can remedy this a lot by placing this in your `mpv.conf`:
+5. **OPTIONAL**: If the UI feels sluggish/slow while playing video, you can remedy this a lot by placing this in your `mpv.conf`:

     ```config
     video-sync=display-resample